Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs: Interplay of Compositionality and Long-Caption Understanding

 \subsection{Does Compositional Training Improve Long-Caption Understanding?}

-This question test the assumption that the compositional properties that compositionality benchmarks test for should be key for the understanding of long, dense captions, which exhibit a rich compositional structure.
+This question tests whether compositional properties evaluated by compositionality benchmarks are necessary for understanding long, dense captions with rich relational structure.

-Table~\ref{tab:merged-compositional-long} presents the results, including a re-evaluation of the compositional properties of NegCLIP, DAC and DCI on Winoground (WG) and SugarCREPE++ (SG++), and a downstream evaluation of their long-caption understanding.
-The first thing to notice is that not all compositional models perform well on the compositional benchmarks.
-DAC and DCI exhibit poor performance, falling short even of the base CLIP model.
-CE-CLIP performs moderately well on SG++ and WG, confirming that its training confers some degree of compositional reasoning.
-Only NegCLIP consistently achieves a sizeable improvement over CLIP across all SC++ subcategories, while also maintaining a reasonable score on Winoground.
-The strong performance of NegCLIP indicates that contrastive training augmented with hard negatives can be effective for achieving good compositionality.
-We discuss the limitations of DAC and DCI further in \S~\ref{sec:dci-dac-fail-generalize}.
+Table~\ref{tab:merged-compositional-long} reports compositional performance alongside downstream performance on long-caption retrieval for compositional models.
+We observe substantial variation among models on compositional benchmarks.
+DAC and DCI exhibit poor performance on both SC++ and WG, falling short even of the base CLIP model.
+Only NegCLIP consistently achieves a sizeable improvement over CLIP across all SC++ subcategories while maintaining a reasonable score on Winoground, indicating that contrastive training augmented with hard negatives can effectively induce compositionality.

-Turning to the generalization of these compositional models to long-caption retrieval, we observe an interesting trend.
-While NegCLIP is trained only on short COCO captions, it significantly outperforms base CLIP across all long-caption benchmarks and closes much of the gap to LSS and LongCLIP, with an average retrieval score of 73.4 compared to 78.7 and 79.1 for the two models, respectively.
-CE-CLIP also shows some transfer to long-caption retrieval, again landing between CLIP and NegCLIP, which aligns with its intermediate compositional performance.
-Meanwhile, DCI and DAC, models that perform poorly on the compositionality benchmarks, also show weak generalization to long-caption retrieval, consistently underperforming even base CLIP across all datasets.
-In summary, the long-caption retrieval results follow the same trend as the compositionality benchmarks: DAC and DCI perform the worst, followed by CLIP, with NegCLIP achieving the strongest results among the four.
-This parallel ordering across SG++ and long-caption retrieval tasks provides strong evidence that \textbf{the ability to reason compositionally generalizes to and supports long caption understanding}.
+Turning to long-caption retrieval, we observe a closely aligned pattern.
+NegCLIP, despite being trained only on short COCO captions, substantially outperforms CLIP across all long-caption benchmarks and closes much of the gap to LSS and LongCLIP.
+CE-CLIP exhibits intermediate transfer, while DAC and DCI fail to generalize, consistently underperforming even CLIP.
+Overall, long-caption retrieval performance mirrors compositional performance, with NegCLIP achieving the strongest results among the compositional models.

+This parallel ordering across SC++ and long-caption retrieval provides strong evidence that \textbf{compositional reasoning generalizes to and supports long-caption understanding}.
+We further analyze the failure modes of DAC and DCI in Section~\ref{sec:dci-dac-fail-generalize}.
 Having established the relationship between compositionality and long caption understanding in one direction, we turn to our second research question.